-Department of Statistics and Operations, School of Mathematical Sciences
+Department of Statistics and Operations Research, School of Mathematical Sciences

-Our research group focuses on the statistical aspects of replicability in life sciences, and studies preliminary, basic, pre-clinical, clinical and post clinical studies.
-As members of the Sagol School of Neuroscience at Tel Aviv University, which combines nine faculties and hospitals, we collaborate with many scientists in these research areas.
+Our research group has expertise in a broad range of theoretical and applied statistics.
+We have been at the forefront of research on statistical aspects of replicability in life sciences, including preliminary, basic, pre-clinical, clinical and post clinical studies.
+We are actively involved in research on efficient and reliable study design for both exploratory and confirmatory research.
+A particular focus is on experiments that use computer simulation, rather than the laboratory, as the platform for investigation.
 We also develop statistical tools for the analysis of "Big Data".
 These are powerful tools for the discovery of new findings, which we aim to substantiate with rigorous statistical standards (e.g.: False Discovery Rate methods).
-Our research group is made up of some 14 people (including academics, PhD students, and MSc. students) working on different areas, such as statistics and biology.
-Our research receives support from an ERC advanced researcher grant, NIH, ERC, HBP and internal grants.
-We collaborate closely with Israeli hospitals and health systems.
-As part of the HBP, we plan to develop health informatics methodologies in disease research, such as PD and AD, and to discover new insights from the analysis of the data available to Platforms.
+We work closely with Israeli hospitals and health systems.
+Our Statistical Laboratory provides expert statistical collaboration on a wide variety of research projects, most in the bio-medical sciences.
+Our affiliation with the Sagol School of Neuroscience at Tel Aviv University, which combines nine faculties and hospitals, promotes collaboration with many scientists in these research areas.
+As part of the HBP, we plan to develop health informatics methodologies in disease research, such as PD, epilepsy, and PTSD and to discover new insights from the analysis of the data available to Platforms.
+We also will initiate the use of modern statistical methodologies for research involving simulation models of neural activity.
 These findings may help us understand disease mechanisms, predict the course of a disease, or assist in targeting potential therapeutic options.